 Council tax premium for long-term empty properties

-An additional amount of council tax (a premium) is charged when a property has been empty for two years or more.
+An additional amount of council tax (a premium) is charged when a property has been empty for one year or more.
 The premium is set at 100 per cent.

-This means that if you own a property which has been empty and unfurnished for two years or more, you will be charged an extra 100 per cent council tax on top of the full Council Tax for the property (a 200 per cent council tax charge).
+This means that if you own a property which has been empty and unfurnished for one year or more, you will be charged an extra 100 per cent council tax on top of the full Council Tax for the property (a 200 per cent council tax charge).

 From the 1 April 2020, if you own a property which has been empty and unfurnished for five years or more you will be charged an extra 200 per cent Council Tax on top of the full Council Tax for the property (a 300 per cent Council Tax charge).